tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 Open the slideshow, navigate to the section on machine learning, and highlight the following:

-* Define **machine learning** as an approach to programming that focuses on designing applications in a way that allows them to learn from their inputs. and make adjustments based on their outputs.
+* Define **machine learning** as an approach to programming that focuses on designing applications in a way that allows them to learn from their inputs, and make adjustments based on their outputs.

   * A very raw way of thinking about machine learning is automated configuration; instead of having to configure inputs and manually make changes to an algorithm, machine learning programs automatically adapt to improve outcomes and predictions, as well as accuracy and precision.